-In China, Bangkok and Washington DC, there are now dedicated phone lanes.
+In China, Bangkok, and Washington DC, there are now dedicated phone lanes.
 Just like dedicated bike lanes, there are even arrows to show the direction of travel.
-Here in Italy, phone lanes should be de riguer.
+In Italy, phone lanes should be de riguer.
 I’m amazed there aren’t more collisions between phone users.

-This one of those things that seriously annoys me.
+This is one of those things that seriously annoy me.
 I could rabbit on for another couple of pages, but I shall spare you the pain.
-It just comes down to how you feel about friends, colleagues and family.
-Some time ago I wrote on this very topic.
+It just comes down to how you feel about friends, colleagues, and family.
 I’m not sure how it applies to phones, but I think that it may!

 When you are out with people, all mobile phones should be placed, face down, in a pile in the centre of the table.
 The first person to retrieve their phone during the course of the lunch, dinner, coffee, whatever, pays the bill for everybody.
 That works!!!

-On the other hand, in Italy just last week, I was on a bus when the bus driver took a call on his phone.
+On the other hand, in Italy, I was on a bus when the bus driver took a call on his phone.
 He had one hand clutching the phone while the other was wildly gesticulating (Italians talk with their hands).
 All the time he was navigating the narrow, winding roads into Florence.

 I lost count of the number of cars we missed, but we did miss them.
 Mobiles are part of the driving ethos here.
-I even saw a policeman, driving leisurely down the road, using one the other day.
+I even saw a policeman, driving leisurely down the road, using one.